Skip to main content

 setVariable('Processed Responses', processed)

-Access browser APIs when “Execute on client” is enabled:
+Access browser APIs when running on the client (default execution):

 }